KinexDev/Luna/README.md

 - Bytecode Compilation
 - Building into self-contained executables (compiles to bytecode and then gets bundled with the interpreter into an exe)

-# Coming soon
-- Cross platform dynamic library support (untested on linux and apple devices since i don't have the time but it should be implemented.)

 # Prerequisites
 - you need cmake for self-contained executables (it compiles using cmake)